isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **Color** Choose these options:

-**Output Color Profile** Select Use Default or one of the ICC color profiles available on the Scene7 Publishing System.
+**Output Color Profile** Select Use Default or one of the ICC color profiles available on the Dynamic Media Classic.

 See also [ICC profiles](icc-profiles.md#icc_profiles).